chef/chef-web-docs/infra_resources_readme.md

 and Google search results.
 See the [robotstxt.org](https://www.robotstxt.org/meta.html) site for more information about meta robots tags.

-If this is deleted or left blank Hugo will use the site robots parameter in the `config.toml` file.
+If this is deleted or left blank, Hugo will use the site robots parameter in the `config.toml` file.

+## YAML data

+The YAML data is contained in a YAML file in `chef-web-docs/data`

+The data in those files can be split into two categories: resource data, and shortcodes.

 ### Resource data

+**resource**

+This is the name of the resource.
+For example, `apt_package`.

+**resource_reference**

+Display or hide a page.
+If set to `true`, the page will appear in the [resource reference](/resources) and its own individual page will appear in https://docs.chef.io/resources/page_name/.
+Values are `true` or `false`.

 **resource_description_list**